 According to the Foreigners Act, persons in need of protection have access to social aid; the amount per day and per person is determined by the Government (Article 54(2) Asylum Act).
-Social aid is, wherever possible, provided by benefits in kind (Article 54(3) Asylum Act).
+Social aid, wherever possible, is provided by benefits in kind (Article 54(3) Asylum Act).